BasitAlawode/UVOT400/1_Benchmarking_README.md

 ## Running the Pretrained Trackers on Custom Videos

-If you would like to run the trackers your own videos, you will need to do the following:
+If you would like to run the trackers on your videos, you will need to do the following:

-1. Download the pretrained tracker(s) you want to evaluate on as described [here](1_Benchmarking_README.md/#downloading-pre-trained-trackers-models).
+1. Download the pretrained tracker(s) you want to evaluate on as described [above](1_Benchmarking_README.md/#downloading-pre-trained-trackers-models).

 2. Put your videos in the testing_datasets folder.